rahul9695/web-development/README.md

 I am from India.

-This are some of my web developement projects.
+These are some of my web developement projects.